 The component of flux that facilitates the flow of solder and holds everything together is called the vehicle.
 All of our electronic fluxes use isopropyl alcohol as a vehicle because it dissipates easily and doesn’t spatter like water when heat is applied to it.
 If you’ve ever touched a soldering iron to a hot sponge you know what I mean.
 The last thing you want is molten solder splattering all over your board potentially causing shorts in the circuit!

 Now before you go and grab whatever flux you’ve got on your shelf, you need to realize there are different types of flux for different applications.
-Using the wrong flux can potentially destroy your circuit board and all the connections on it.
-We will go over these different types of flux in an upcoming post.
+Using the wrong flux like an acid flux can potentially destroy your circuit board and all the connections on it.